ykdojo/kaguya/README.md

 # Kaguya

 Kaguya is a ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 This makes it a powerful tool for developers, enabling them to interact with their file system and run scripts directly from ChatGPT.
-To interact with Kaguya through ChatGPT you need a ChatGPT Plus Subscription for GPT-4, plugins, and OpenAI access to plugin devtools by getting on their waitlist [here.](https://openai.com/waitlist/plugins) If you are unable to do this, we are working on a solution and will release instructions in near future.
+To interact with Kaguya through ChatGPT, you'll need access to ChatGPT plugin devtools by getting on their waitlist [here.](https://openai.com/waitlist/plugins) If you are unable to do this, we are working on a solution and will release instructions in near future.

 ## Getting Started Guide